 During December 2008, due to the significant operating losses experienced during 2008, combined with our forecasts that indicated potential future losses for our Mechanical Products and Electrical Products segments, we assessed the long-lived assets allocated to these segments for impairment.
 Our assessment indicated that the finite-lived intangible assets and certain property and equipment that are allocated to these segments were impaired.
-The impaired assets which are allocated to our Electrical Products segment include property and equipment.
-The impaired assets which are allocated to our Mechanical Products segment include the intangible asset which consists of the patent applications held by our Intestlogic subsidiary, two intangible assets consisting of a customer list and a non-compete agreement which resulted from our acquisition of Diamond in July 2008, as discussed further in Note 3, and certain property and equipment held by our Cherry Hill manufacturing facility and our Japanese sales and distri bution operation.
+The impaired assets which were allocated to our Electrical Products segment included property and equipment.
+The impaired assets which were allocated to our Mechanical Products segment included the intangible asset which consisted of the patent applications held by our Intestlogic subsidiary, two intangible assets consisting of a customer list and a non-compete agreement which resulted from our acquisition of Diamond in July 2008, as discussed further in Note 3, and certain property and equipment held by our Cherry Hill, New Jersey manufacturing facility and our Japanese sales and distribution operation.
 The impairment charge of \$1,244 which was recorded in December 2008 included \$284 related to our finite-lived intangible assets and \$960 related to our property and equipment.

-In addition to the impairment charge recorded in December 2008, we also recorded an impairment charge of \$133 in the third quarter of 2008 related to the property and equipment of our Intestlogic subsidiary which we announced our decision to close in September 2008.
+In addition to the impairment charge recorded in December 2008, we also recorded an impairment charge of \$133 in the third quarter of 2008 related to the property and equipment of our Intestlogic subsidiary which we announced in September 2008 we were going to close.
 See further discussion of the closure of this operation in Note 5.
 This operation was closed during the fourth quarter of 2008 and was included in our Mechanical Products segment.